friedger/info_tokens/docs/threefold_app.md

 # Receiving & sending ThreeFold Tokens using the ThreeFold App

 ThreeFold created a ThreeFold app, available for iOS and Android phones.
-This ThreeFold app, includes a ThreeFold wallet.
+This ThreeFold app includes a ThreeFold wallet.

 > Currently the ThreeFold app only allows you to manage one single ThreeFold wallet at the same time, and only one wallet address.